The St. Louis Fetal Care Institute is one of the few places in the country that performs fetal surgery, or surgery in the womb.

 The St. Louis Fetal Care Institute performs EXIT procedures at SSM Health Cardinal Glennon Children’s Hospital and SSM Health St. Mary’s Hospital, depending on the individual patient’s circumstances.
 During an EXIT procedure, our pediatric surgery team, neonatal team and maternal team work together to assure the safety of both the mother and baby.

-Similar to open fetal surgery, the mother cannot labor with future pregnancies and will require cesarean sections for all future deliveries.
+Similar to open fetal surgery, the mother should avoid going into natual labor with future pregnancies and will require planned cesarean sections no later than 37-weeks for all future deliveries.
 Mothers typically are hospitalized for three to four days after an EXIT procedure for recovery, similar to that of a cesarean delivery.

 Conditions That May Require Fetal Surgery